cktricky/cktricky.github.io/entries/2017/09-13-2017-peanut-butter-and-github.md

 #### September 13, 2017

-# Peanut Butter and Github
+# Peanut Butter and GitHub

 This week I started at GitHub working on the security team.
 As part of our indoctrination to GitHub, we learn about the company's core values - chief amongst them, is empathy.
 This kind of reminded me of a recent situation since they are tangentially related.